Are humans responsible for climate warming?

 These days, almost everybody agrees that the climate is warming.
 However, there is still disagreement as to how much of the warming is human caused.
 I started this site with an open mind, and I am still reading studies and modifying what I previously thought.
 You can find my listing of climate warming causes on this page.

 Moreover, having studied every alternative possibility that I know of, I cannot find one that holds up scientifically.
-I give background relevant to the earth’s orbit, the sun, location in the galaxy, the oceans, and volcanos on my pages discussing climate science.
+Lab tests as well as satellites show that greenhouse gases cause climate warming.
+Albedo (earth reflectivity) changes caused by humans also have caused climate warming.
+I provide on this site, on my pages discussing climate science, background relevant to the earth’s orbit, the sun, location in the galaxy, the oceans, land use changes, and volcanos .

 See my discussion of the causes of climate warming here.